- Employee development has great returns for companies

 - Before cutting your training budget, consider development alternatives

-- Discover three ways to continue development right now (beyond online options)
+- Discover four ways to continue development right now (beyond online options)

 1. Offer ongoing support and coaching.

-One in two U.S. employees feels well-prepared to do their job considering the COVID-19 crisis.
-Prior to COVID-19, Gallup research found that 26% of employees strongly agree that the feedback they receive helps them do better work.
+Recent Gallup research shows only 26% of employees strongly agree that the feedback they receive helps them do better work.

-Many companies make employee assistance programs (EAP) available to employees.
-These programs are a vital lifeline for employees in distress.
-Consider establishing an EAP-like communication channel for employee coaching, career counseling and performance development, too.
-Trained coaches would be available to counsel employees as they navigate these uncertain times -- listening, giving advice and preparing employees for when things return to normal.
+Trained professionals would be available to counsel employees as they navigate these uncertain times -- listening, giving advice and preparing employees for when things return to normal.